Aderyn1121/vibe/README.md

 # Features
-- Vibe works off of both a front-end and a back-end database to handle displays, authentication and relations between profiles
+- Vibe works off of one server to handle displays, authentication and relations between profiles

 - Vibe uses bcrypt's hashing functions to obscure and store user passwords, ensuring user security.